How we use your information

 We may ask you if you’d like to receive details of other services that we provide and any relevant offers.
 We will only use your personal information for this purpose if you have consented.
 You may unsubscribe from any email marketing via unsubscribe links placed within each email or by emailing firstname.lastname@example.org

 Telephone calls are recorded, and we inform you of this during the call; we believe that it is in both our customers interest and Instant Compare’s interest to record telephone calls to help resolve any queries that may arise and for training, quality control purposes.
-We won’t share the recording of your call with anyone else, however in the event of a query we may share details of the call with the relevant estate agents or independent financial advisors to help us resolve any issues or complaints.
+The recording of your telephone call will be used to help resolve any issues or complaints and for monitoring quality.
+For these purposes, we may share details of the call (or an edited version) with the relevant estate agent or financial advisor.

 Call recordings are kept for a period of 12 months after which time they are securely destroyed.